 Art & self-reflection: Glue your pressed botanicals down to make a collage-style self-portrait.

 Workshops and at-home: Thrifted picture frames can be a great way to display pressed botanicals!
 Just sandwich them between the back plate and front glass.
 (No glass?
-Laser cut a piece of clear acrylic to size!).
+Laser cut a piece of clear acrylic to size!)

 Career Connections:

 Graphic Design: Graphic designers can use CAD software to create intricate and precise designs for various projects.
-The skills learned in this lesson can be applied to creating visually appealing and functional tools, enhancing their ability to produce professional-quality work.
+The skills learned in this lesson can be applied to creating visually appealing and functional tools, enhancing the ability to produce professional-quality work.

 Botany: Botanists study plants and their environments.
 The ability to design and fabricate custom botanical presses allows them to preserve plant specimens for research and study, aiding in the identification and classification of plant species.